 From 2012 to 2016, employers who hired Singaporean employees aged above 50 earning up to $4,000 a month received SEC of up to 8% of the employee's monthly wages.

-As announced at Budget 2016, the SEC will be extended for three years (viz.
-1 January 2017 to 31 December 2019) to continue providing a wage-offset to employers hiring Singaporean workers aged 55 and above, and earning up to $4,000.
+As announced at Budget 2016, the SEC was extended for three years (viz.
+1 January 2017 to 31 December 2019) to provide wage offsets to employers hiring Singaporean workers aged 55 and above, and earning up to $4,000.

 Re-employing Older Workers not covered by the new re-employment age of 67

 To encourage employers to voluntarily re-employ Singaporeans above the re-employment age, it was announced at Budget 2015 that an additional wage offset of up to 3% (Additional SEC or “ASEC”) would be introduced in 2015.

 The re-employment age was raised from 65 to 67 from 1 July 2017.
 The new re-employment age of 67 applies to those who turn 65 on or after 1 July 2017; in other words, those born on or after 1 July 1952.

 As announced at Budget 2019, the ASEC will be extended alongside the SEC for one more year, until end-2020.
 The ASEC will provide an additional wage offset of 3% to employers that hire older workers turning 67 and above.